datacarpentry/python-ecology-lesson/setup.md

+---
+layout: page
+title: Setup Instructions for Learners
+permalink: /setup/
+---

-# Setup instructions for Data Carpentry Python Lesson with Ecological Data
+# Python

-## Python
 [Python](http://python.org) is a popular language for scientific computing, and great for general-purpose programming as well.
 Installing all of its scientific packages individually can be